mbovel/itp-project/report.md

 We explored three different implementations of equivalence closure in Scala before implementing them in Coq.
 We present them here for reference:

-1. Map from each element to its parent, corresponding to union-find data structure without rand or path compression:
+1. Map from each element to its parent, corresponding to union-find data structure without rank or path compression:

     ```scala
     final class DisjointSet[A](val parents: Map[A, A] = Map.empty[A, A]):